Medical Policy: 07.01.41

 and medical literature becomes available.

-Current available evidence on the effectiveness of pulsed radiofrequency (PRF) in the treatment of patients with various chronic pain syndromes, especially neuropathic pain who receive pulsed radiofrequency, the evidence includes a small number of randomized controlled trials (RCTs), non-randomized controlled trials, retrospective studies, case series, and case reports.
+For individuals with various chronic pain syndromes, especially neuropathic pain who receive pulsed radiofrequency, the evidence includes a small number of randomized controlled trials (RCTs), non-randomized controlled trials, retrospective studies, case series, and case reports.
 The majority of the uncontrolled and observational studies reported promising results for certain chronic pain syndromes, however many of these studies had limitations.
 The controlled clinical data is limited and with inconsistent findings.
 Further research in the clinical and biological effects of pulsed radiofrequency is needed including well-designed, randomized controlled clinical trials with large sample size and long-term follow-up are needed to determine the therapeutic effect and safety of this treatment modality.
 Also, there currently is a lack data comparing pulsed radiofrequency with conventional treatments, and it is not known if pulsed radiofrequency offers any treatment advantage over other conventional treatments.
 In addition, there are no clinical practice guidelines from U.S. professional societies that recommend the use of pulsed radiofrequency.
 Per the 2013 ASIPP (American Society of Interventional Pain Physicians), their guidelines state "the evidence is limited for pulsed radiofrequeny in the treatment of chronic spinal pain."
-The evidence is insufficient to determine the safety and efficacy of pulsed radiofrequency (PRF) and is considered investigational for the treatment of pain from any cause.
+The evidence is insufficient to determine the effects of the technology on net health outomes for the treatment of pain from any cause.

 Practice Guidelines and Position Statements